mrahhal/release-cycle/README.md

 Version naming follows [Semantic Versioning](https://semver.org/).

+Releasing follows [Keep a Changelog](https://keepachangelog.com) for the CHANGELOG file format.

 ## Setup

-Releasing tries to follow https://keepachangelog.com for the CHANGELOG file format.

 Setting up the repo:
 - Create DEVELOPMENT.md that describes the development cycle and possibly links to this document.